houseoffoss/eztest/README.md

 ## Overview

-EzTest is a lightweight, open-source test management platform built with Next.js and designed for self-hosting.
+EZTest is a lightweight, open-source test management platform built with Next.js and designed for self-hosting.
 It provides an efficient alternative to commercial tools like Testiny and TestRail, optimized to run on minimal hardware (1 CPU core, 2GB RAM).
-EzTest combines a modern UI with powerful test management capabilities, featuring project management, test organization, execution tracking, and team collaboration—all deployable with Docker.
+EZTest combines a modern UI with powerful test management capabilities, featuring project management, test organization, execution tracking, and team collaboration—all deployable with Docker.

+> 👥 **New User?** Check out the [**User Guide**](docs/USER_GUIDE.md) - a simple, non-technical guide explaining what EZTest is and how to use it.

 **Current Status:** Active Development (v0.1.0)
 **Repository:** [github.com/houseoffoss/eztest](https://github.com/houseoffoss/eztest)
 **License:** MIT
-**Maintainer:** Philip Moses (philip.moses@belsterns.com)
+**Maintainers:** Philip Moses (philip.moses@belsterns.com), Kavin

 ### 🎯 Core Features Status